usaid-cs/yesterday-i-learned/random.md

 1. [Thailand hand-peels shrimps.](https://www.washingtonpost.com/news/wonk/wp/2015/12/15/the-shocking-truth-about-shrimp-today/)
 1. To... kill an unconscious person, [cover their nose with one of their hands' webbing, then apply pressure to it by having them lie face down](https://www.reddit.com/r/me_irl/comments/4hu8ih/me_irl/d2siwsx).
 1. It is very hard to [get up from lying down while holding something](https://www.youtube.com/watch?v=GdAXt7YyGe0), empirically speaking.
-1. [Bliss point](https://en.wikipedia.org/wiki/Bliss_point_%28food%29)... describes what it means to have "just the right amount of salt, sugar, and fat" to make something taste best.
 1. For a single ball-picking event involving 5 balls, 3 green and 2 blue, the *probability* of picking a green ball is 3/5 = 60%; [the *odds*](http://mathforum.org/library/drmath/view/56706.html) of picking a green ball is (3:2), which is not 60%.
 An odds of 150% [might make sense](http://www.miniwebtool.com/ratio-to-percentage-calculator/?numerator=3&denominator=2), [depending on who you ask](https://en.wikipedia.org/wiki/Odds#Mathematical_relations).
 1. According to [random people on the Internet working on an app](https://hbr.org/2016/03/why-your-late-twenties-is-the-worst-time-of-your-life), you won't be an actual adult until you get married and have kids; and, before then, you will live the worst time of your life.
 1. In a [citation-less wiki section about REST](https://en.wikipedia.org/wiki/Representational_state_transfer#Code_on_demand_.28optional.29), the spec includes transfer of code from the server to the client, allowing the server to manipulate what the client does.